-- Talk to your child about EY Provider bubbles.
-Let your child know they may be with different children.
-Ensure they know which adults are there and there is always someone they can talk to is they need to - Let them know their space may be set up differently. - Talk to them about the EY Providers bubble rules Let them know they can bring in a comforter, preferable one which can be wiped clean.
+Childminders homes may not be as they remember.

+- Let them know their space may be set up differently. - Talk to them about the changes and let them know they can bring in a comforter, preferable one which can be wiped clean.

-Additional advice to Leaders and Managers
+Additional advice to Childminders

 - Keep your knowledge of the COVID-19 situation up-to-date.
 Follow advice from the States Early Years Team and check daily for any updates at www.gov.gg. - Ensure you understand your business and its hazards and risks.
-Risk assessments are a useful tool to help identify hazards and risks, as well as strategies to help manage them.
-Where you have risk assessments in place, they may need to be reviewed to ensure they are up to date. - Make sure your workplace is properly resourced to manage risks during the COVID-19 outbreak, and check that the resources are being used. - Review your policies, procedures and reporting process to ensure they remain current for any incidents, hazards and other issues that arise during this time.
-Update these materials if necessary. - Ensure these are communicated clearly and processes are being followed. - Consult with staff and ensure there is a means for them to raise any concerns about the steps you are taking to manage the risks.
+Risk assessments will help identify hazards and risks, as well as strategies to help manage them.
+Where you have risk assessments in place, they will need to be reviewed to ensure they are up to date. - Make sure your workplace is properly resourced to manage risks during the COVID-19 outbreak, and check that the resources are being used. - Review your policies, procedures and reporting process to ensure they remain current for any incidents, hazards and other issues that arise during this time.
+Update these materials if necessary. - Ensure these are communicated clearly and processes are being followed.